The Best Solid State Amp in 2024

 Cons

-• Clean tone is not as good as its Dirty Channel
+• Clean is not as good as its Dirt tone.

-• Needs to be driven hard to get good overdrive tone (you can tweak the EQ to improve the sound at lower volumes)
+• Needs to be driven hard to get a good overdrive tone (you can tweak the EQ to improve the sound at lower volumes).

 Pros

-• Practice-friendly features include built-in tuner, aux input, and headphones out
+• Practice-friendly features include a built-in tuner, aux input, and headphones out.

 • Power Rating: 35-Watts